Includes Edwardsiana rosae

 Biology and life history The insect overwinters as eggs within the cane bark of wild or cultivated rose or on caneberries.
 Eggs hatch in the spring, and the emerging nymphs feed on the leaves.
 When mature, the nymphs may leave roses for summer hosts which include species of Cornus, Quercus, Prunus, Crataegus, Malus, Populus, and Acer.
 There are several generations each year (three in eastern Washington).

-Pest monitoring Check for leafhoppers and cast exo-skeletons early in the season to determine if any treatment is needed.
+Pest monitoring Check for leafhoppers and shed skins early in the season to determine if any treatment is needed.

 Leafhopper damage is mainly aesthetic.
 Tolerate it, if possible unless there is evidence the infestation will be more severe than usual.